Solaire/GLC/README.md

 To customise an image, place files with the same titles in the ".\CustomImages" folder (supports ICO, BMP, PNG, GIF, JPEG, TIFF, and EPRT formats).

+Legendary is recommended for Epic Games (doesn't require launcher to start; and not-installed games are shown).
+[Download legendary.exe](/derrod/legendary/releases/latest) and place it in the same folder (or set the path in glc.ini).
+Run "legendary auth" and login to Epic.

 ## [GLC Wiki](../../wiki)
 ***See the [wiki](../../wiki) for [Known Issues](../../wiki/Known-Issues), [Changelog](../../wiki/Changelog), and more information.***

 ## Building from source
+After cloning the repo, either run "dotnet publish --configuration Release" or use Visual Studio (right-click the GameLauncher_Console project and choose Publish).

-Clone the repo and build.
-The program uses following nuGet packages:
+The program uses following NuGet packages:
+- HtmlAgilityPack for HTML parsing (Steam non-installed games);
-- System.Text.Json for JSON parsing;
+- protobuf-net for database parsing (Battle.net);
-- System.Data.SQLite for database parsing (Amazon and itch);
+- System.Data.SQLite for database parsing (v2 game database, Amazon, GOG, itch, Oculus);
-- HtmlAgilityPack for HTML parsing (Steam not-installed games);
+- System.Text.Json for JSON parsing (v1 game database, many platforms).
-- Costura.Fody for merging the binary file with dlls.

 ## Contributing
 You can support the project in the following ways: